Robert Schwarten

 Robert Evan Schwarten (born 6 October 1954) is an Australian politician.

 Early life

 Schwarten was born in Rockhampton, and is married with two sons.

 Before his entry into politics, he was a teacher and a ministerial advisor to the Deputy Premier.

 Political career

 From 1985 to 1991 he was an alderman on Rockhampton City Council.
-A member of the Labor Party, he was elected to the Legislative Assembly of Queensland in 1989 as the member for Rockhampton North, but was defeated in 1992.
+A member of the Labor Party, he was elected to the Legislative Assembly of Queensland in 1989 as the member for Rockhampton North, however this seat was abolished in a redistribution ahead of the 1992 election.
+Schwarten contested the newly created seat of Keppel, but was defeated by Vince Lester of the National Party.

 In 1995 he was reelected to parliament, this time as the member for Rockhampton.
 He was Minister for Public Works and Information and Communication Technology in Anna Bligh's Labor Government.
 He held the Public Works portfolio from 1998 to 2011.
 Schwarten stood down from Parliament and was replaced by Bill Byrne, who held the seat for Labor.

 Incidents

 2000 Labour Day incident

 Schwarten drew national media attention when he was involved in a violent scuffle with Craig Brown, the husband of Federal MP Kirsten Livermore, following Rockhampton's Labour Day celebrations in May 2000.
 Brown lodged a formal complaint with the Queensland Police Service alleging assault occasioning bodily harm, but the complaint was later withdrawn.
 Premier Peter Beattie described the altercation between Schwarten and Brown as a "robust debate at a Labour Day function".
 Following the incident, the state Labor government faced several days of the state opposition referring to the incident in Parliament Question Time, where the opposition alleged that the police were ready to charge Schwarten, but held off after learning that both Schwarten and Brown were due to meet with senior Australian Labor Party figures in an attempt to resolve the situation.